Jetison333/rotg/wagon.md

 4. Q is taken from Alice and given to some random non-Alice player who participated in R
 5. Q may not be used again until after the end of R

-Genie in a lamp (1 marble) — a genie got stuck in this lamp somehow. we tried to get it out by rubbing the lamp but it didn't work

 The Egg (1 marble) — 🥚 it's just an egg

 Biden Blast (3 marbles) — This itum can be used to cause a barrage of cosmic rays to strike the rules.
 Each bit that makes up the rules has a 75% chance to be flipped.
 This action consumes 21 marbles.